 And while we worried about bringing home a deadly virus, the suits in the higher echelons of our corporate board room were taking meetings online, safely sequestered in their homes.

 While my colleagues and I were worried about disciplinary action or being fired for not turning up at our hourly wage job, our CEO was still collecting his full seven figure salary.
 Not only that, he actually had the audacity to accept a large bonus and pension payments on top of it!

 Exactly how do these people justify being paid that kind of money?
 (I guess they don’t have to.)
-How do they get these jobs in the first place?
-What the hell kind of qualifications do you need for that?
+How do they get these jobs in the first place? (please tell me so I can do it) What the hell kind of qualifications do you need for that?
 (I want to sign up.)

 And therein lies the rub.

 But the more affluent you were, the more effectively and easily you could disengage and lessen your risk.

 You could stay home.
 You had more space between yourself and your neighbours, less population density in your community.
 You had the extra money to stock up on necessities, or have someone stock up for you.
 You could order online and/or drive to collect items in the safety of your own vehicle.
 Or have someone do that for you too.
 You did not need to rely on public transport.

 Self-isolation was a privilege.
 One not all of us could afford.

 And as is so typically the case in our world, those of us who had the least, were risking the most.

 My workplace had finally introduced hand sanitiser, and there were now gloves available for any staff wishing to use them.
 And at long last, social distancing was now in place.
 But it was down to us, the workers, to enforce it.